-The 41st Annual Cary Road Race is one of the area’s oldest events annually drawing over 1,000 entrants.
+The 42nd Annual Cary Road Race is one of the area’s oldest events annually drawing over 1,000 entrants.

 The event takes place in Downtown Cary, starting and finishing at the Downtown Park at the corner of Dry Avenue and Academy Street.
-In addition to the two races the event features food trucks, live bands, local beer and more.
+In addition to the two races, the event features food trucks, live bands, local beer and more.
 The longest event of the day will be a 5-Mile race replacing the 10K run in past years.
 The race is managed by Town of Cary Parks, Recreational and Cultural Resources.

-The entry fee is $25 up to and including April 2.
+The entry fee is $25 up to and including March 31.
 T-shirts are an additional $10.

 March 31 is the last day to register on-line for $25.
 After that date, the entry fee increases to $35 up to and including race day.